Three Days in Stuttgart

 Best Seasons

-Late spring through early autumn; December for the Christmas markets
+Late spring through early fall, or December for the Christmas markets

 Ideal For